CRISES IN THE CAPITALIST SYSTEM

 • Severe economic stagnation.

-In this stage, poverty increases, and confidence in the economic system is greatly weakened.
+In depression stage, poverty increases and confidence in economic system is greatly weakened.

 4. RECOVERY STAGE.